Have you ever heard that you can generate and sell electricity to your respective power generation company on a monthly basis through net metering?

 LESCO Net Metering in Pakistan

-To tackle the energy shortfall, Government of Pakistan is promoting small scale RE through AEDB (Alternative Energy Development Board) based on the concept of Net Metering.
+To tackle the energy shortfall, the Government of Pakistan is promoting small-scale RE through AEDB (Alternative Energy Development Board) based on the concept of Net Metering.

-In 2015, NEPRA (National Electric Power Regulatory Authority) has officially announced the rules and regulation of net metering under the act of “(Alternative & Renewable Energy) Distributed Generation and Net Metering Regulations, 2015”.
+In 2015, NEPRA (National Electric Power Regulatory Authority) officially announced the rules and regulations of net metering under the act “(Alternative & Renewable Energy) Distributed Generation and Net Metering Regulations, 2015”.